Job Market Papers:

 This paper makes a novel contribution by illustrating how the development of non-democracies is shaped by both internal and external factors.
 Specifically, our model demonstrates how a country’s development is influenced by the strength of its enemy.
 Moreover, we identify the conditions under which countries facing persistent risks of invasion become trapped in poor political and economic conditions, as well as the circumstances that allow them to overcome this trap.

 How does war affect political attitudes?
 While much research on war centers on violence, the effects of displacement remain underexplored, despite over 120 million people being forcibly displaced.
 This omission is significant, as displacement represents a unique form of victimization with long-lasting impacts.
-I address this gap by examining Georgians displaced by the 2008 Russian invasion.
-Using a natural experiment, I find that while displaced and non-displaced individuals demonstrate similar levels of support for Georgia joining NATO and the EU, displaced individuals are more likely to hold hawkish attitudes when questions are directed at those responsible for their displacement - in this case, Russia.
+We address this gap by examining Georgians displaced by the 2008 Russian invasion.
+Using a natural experiment, we find that while displaced and non-displaced individuals demonstrate similar levels of support for Georgia joining NATO and the EU, displaced individuals are more likely to hold hawkish attitudes when questions are directed at those responsible for their displacement — in this case, Russia.
 However, displaced individuals, particularly those who have experienced violence, exhibit a heightened sense of solidarity with others who have endured similar hardships, namely with Ukrainians.
 In a world increasingly shaped by forced migration, understanding how displacement influences political preferences, fosters solidarity, and affects trust in institutions to mediate conflicts is critically important.

 "How did the Russo-Ukraine War Affect Party Identification in the US?" (with Mate Malashkhia) [MPSA 2025 and APSA 2025]